marktrevorkingori/Klein-Safaris/README.md

 # 🌍 Klein Safaris Website

-A responsive travel and tourism website developed for **Klein Safaris** using **HTML5, CSS3, and JavaScript**.
+A responsive travel and tourism website built for **Klein Safaris** using **HTML5, CSS3, and JavaScript**.
+The website provides visitors with information about safari experiences, travel destinations, tour packages, and the company while delivering a responsive and engaging user experience.

 ---

-## 📖 Project Overview
+# 📖 Project Overview

-The Klein Safaris Website was developed to provide an engaging online presence for a travel and tourism company.
-The website showcases safari destinations, company information, travel galleries, and team members through a responsive and user-friendly interface that works across desktop and mobile devices.
+The Klein Safaris Website was developed to establish a modern online presence for a travel and tourism company.
+The project focuses on showcasing local and international safari experiences through an intuitive interface that is accessible across desktop and mobile devices.

 ---

-## ✨ Features
+# ✨ Features

 - Responsive website design
 - Interactive navigation
+- Safari package showcase
+- Local & international destinations
 - Destination gallery
 - About Us page
-- Team page
+- Team section
-- Contact section
+- Contact page
-- Mobile-friendly layout

 ---

-## 🛠 Technologies Used
+# 🛠 Technologies Used

 - HTML5
 - CSS3